Knotx/knotx-fragments/handler/README.md

 A nice syntax sugar!

 ##### Subtasks node
-Subtasks node is a node containing a list of sub-tasks.
+Subtasks node is a node containing a list of subtasks.
 It evaluates all of them sequentially.
 However, all the operations are non-blocking, so it doesn't wait for previous subtasks to finish.
 Because of that, they are effectively executed in parallel

-Moreover, a list of sub-tasks must fit the `F -> (F',T)` function.
+Moreover, a list of subtasks must fit the `F -> (F',T)` function.
 Each subtask has its fragment context, execute it's logic and update the fragment's payload (its own copy).
-Finally, when all sub-tasks are completed, all payloads are merged and the new Fragment is returned.
+Finally, when all subtasks are completed, all payloads are merged and the new Fragment is returned.

 > Note that body modifications are not allowed because of the parallel execution of subtask nodes and the final `body` form cannot be determined.
 However, updating the fragment's `payload` is fine since all subtask nodes have their unique namespaces.